 Not moving for more than a minute or two can be hard for children.
 When they are afraid, it can be even harder.
-UW Health knows how to comfort children and use medicine to keep them still during tests and procedures.
+Our experts know how to comfort children and use medicine to keep them still during tests and procedures.
 A calm patient can ensure your child receives the proper care they need.
 There are three types of sedation we use to help your child.

 Types of sedation